shahril8532/phd-caching-decision-model-artifact/README.md

 python3 analysis/decision_rule.py data/VBS
 ```

-This has been verified to reproduce the thesis-cited figures exactly, e.g. for iTeams' `Unit.pkg` relationship: **t = -3.557, p = 0.0031, DO_NOT_CACHE** — matching Chapter 5, Table 5.1 of the thesis to 4 decimal places.
+This has been verified to reproduce the thesis-cited figures exactly, e.g. for iTeams' `Unit.pkg` relationship: **t = -3.557, p = 0.0031, DO_NOT_CACHE** — matching the discussion of the single rule/sign-consistency disagreement in Section 4.7 of the thesis.

 ## Post-hoc statistical power analysis

 `analysis/power_analysis.py` computes post-hoc statistical power for each relationship's
-Equation 5.1 t-test (n = 10 repeated runs), using the same one-sample t-test power
+Equation 4.1 t-test (n = 10 repeated runs), using the same one-sample t-test power
 calculation as G*Power ("t tests — Means: difference from constant, one sample case"):

 ```bash